Donaldson-Thomas Transformation of Double Bruhat Cells in Semisimple Lie Groups: Preliminaries

 It is not hard to check that mutating twice at the same vertex gives back the original seed.
-In fact, if we start with a skew-symmetric matrix $\epsilon$ so the data of a seed can be translated into a quiver, then seed mutation precisely corresponds to quiver mutation.
+In fact, if we start with a skew-symmetric matrix $\epsilon$ so the data of a seed can be translated into a quiver, then seed mutation precisely corresponds to quiver mutation defined by Derksen, Weyman, and Zelevinsky \cite{DWZ}.